finos/common-cloud-controls/docs/governance/steering/charter.md

 ### FINOS Point of Contact

-The assigned point of contact for the steering committee to coordinate with FINOS Staff is:
+In addition to general foundation support given to projects, the assigned point of contact for the steering committee to coordinate with FINOS Staff is:

 Rob Moffat — [@robmoffat](https://github.com/robmoffat)